 If you want something a little more advanced, Baratze also offers a Virtuoso+ line that has the same number of grind settings with a digital timer display that makes it easier to get the perfect brew for any type of coffee.

-Best Smart: Breville The Smart Grinder Pro Coffee Bean Grinder
+Best Smart: Breville BCG820BSS Smart Grinder Pro Coffee Bean Grinder

 With 60 unique grind settings, an LCD display, and an 18-ounce coffee bean storage capacity, Breville’s Smart Grinder Pro Coffee Grinder is definitely one of the most advanced on this list.
 You can use the three controls on the front of the grinder to adjust grind time, grind size, and amounts of cups or shots (depending on whether you’re making coffee or espresso).
 You also have the option to grind directly into a filter, airtight container, or portafilter.